Facebook Twitter Pinterest Email

 Abiding by healthy diet for bottoms and supplementing with naturally occurring fibers will allow for regular, bulky stools to occur.
 This is the natural way of keeping everything clean for play.
 That said, residual poop can sometimes stick around, so a quick rinse with the Future Method Cleansing Solution is an easy way to triple check before you play.

-Another tip: take your favorite toy or plug, lube it up, and give your behind a little preview of what’s to come.
+Another tip: take your favorite toy, anal dilator, or plug, lube it up, and give your behind a little preview of what’s to come.
 When you remove it, check and see if it comes out clean.
 If so, you’re ready to go.
 If not, a second pouch of Future Method Cleansing Solution should do the trick.

 SCIENTIFIC SOLUTIONS FOR PLEASURABLE PLAY The first-of-its-kind, doctor-developed formula that gently cleanses without hurting your bottom.